qafny/qaskell/qaskell-submission/artifact/README.md

         ghci> print $ solveClassical (eqSum [1,3,2])

-### Equal Sum Quantum
+### Equal Sum - Quantum

-Haskell solution that generates Pauli strings can be run as follows
+The Haskell solution that generates Pauli strings can be run as follows:

         $ cabal run qaskell -- eqsum quantum

-Or if you prefer to use a REPL, and test other data structures
+Or if you prefer to use a REPL and test other data structures:

         $ cabal repl